Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective: Mathematical framework and results

 where

 is the linear functional derivative of the free energy.
 In other words,

 This is a non-linear Fokker-Planck equation associated to the McKean-Vlasov diffusion process solution to

-Similarly, one can consider the kinetic process which corresponds to a Nesterov second-order version of the previous gradient descent.
+Similarly, one can introduce a kinetic process which can be seen as a Nesterov second-order version~\cite{nesterov} of the gradient descent dynamics~\eqref{eq:PDEoverdamped}--\eqref{eq:McKean-Voverdamped}.
 Denoting by $\nu(x,v)$ the probability density in the phase space, with $\nu^x$ the position marginal (and $\nu^{x,1}$ the first $m$-dimensional marginal of $\nu^x$), this corresponds to the Vlasov-Fokker-Planck-type equation

 This is the Kolmogorov equation of a (self-interacting time-inhomogeneous) kinetic Langevin process solving